 The current ratio is one of the crucial financial ratios.
-It is a measure of the company’s liquidity and hence it is important to both internal corporate finance and external lenders.
+It is a measure of the company’s liquidity, and hence it is important to both internal corporate finance and external lenders.
 Businesses always aim to improve this ratio.
-However, there are times when it is imperative and one has to reduce current ratio.
+However, there are times when it is imperative, and one has to reduce the current ratio.
 The article explains when and why it is important to reduce the ratio?

 Definition of Current Ratio

 The current ratio is a liquidity ratio and is also called the working capital ratio.
 It is a measure to determine the company’s ability to pay its current liabilities through its current assets.
 Thus, we calculate it by dividing the current/short-term assets by the current/short-term liabilities.
 The resultant number is a reflection of the health of the liquidity of the company.
 It also indicates whether the company is capable of paying its vendors and creditors on time.

 How to Determine Whether Current Ratio is Higher and Lower?

-The current ratio has a little significance as a standalone number.
-You need to take the industry standard into account before analyzing the current ratio.
+The current ratio has little significance as a standalone number.
+You need to consider the industry standard before analyzing the current ratio.
 Therefore, one has to compare the company’s current ratio to the industry standard to determine whether it is a higher or a lower number.
-However, generally, banks and other lending institutions prefer this ratio of 1.33:1 for providing credit to the company.
-So, a ratio of 2:1 can be considered on a higher side and 1:1 on a lower side, (but it largely depends on which industry does the company belong to).
+However, banks and other lending institutions generally prefer this ratio of 1.33:1 to provide credit to the company.
+So, a ratio of 2:1 can be considered on a higher side and 1:1 on a lower side (but it largely depends on which industry does the company belongs to).

-Generally, businesses aim to improve the current ratio in order to improve the liquidity position.
+Generally, businesses aim to improve the current ratio to improve liquidity.
 However, there might be situations when reducing this ratio becomes the necessity of the hour.

 Why Reduce the Current Ratio?